-Scope: global.
-Type: required.
-Intent: in.
-Specified as: an integer variable.

-dat The local contribution to the global maximum.

 Scope: local.

 Type: required.

 Intent: inout.

 Specified as: an integer or real variable, which may be a scalar, or a rank 1 or 2 array.
 Type, kind, rank and size must agree on all processes.

 root Process to hold the final maximum, or -1 to make it available on all processes.